Research-Based

 Vitamin B12

-Vitamin B12 is an essential vitamin your body needs on a daily basis.
-It is responsible for the production of DNA, protecting nerve and blood cells from damage, and helps prevent megaloblastic anemia — which is known to make individuals feel tired or weak.
-Many people believe it to have a direct effect on energy production, but more research is needed to support this.
-Although you only need 2.4mcg of Vitamin B12 per day, most supplements will provide up to 500mg.
-There’s no evidence showing significant benefits when taking that much.
+Vitamin B12 is essential for daily bodily function.
+It handles DNA production, protects nerve and blood cells from damage, and prevents megaloblastic anemia — known for causing fatigue and weakness.
+Many believe it directly affects energy production, but more research is needed.
+Although you need only 2.4mcg of Vitamin B12 daily, most supplements provide up to 500mg with no evidence of significant benefits at such doses.

 Recommended Intake: 2.4mcg per day